Dave Armstrong-Edward Babinski Conversation 5/27/05

 George MacDonald (19th-century universalist Christian), excerpts from “I Believe,” Unspoken Sermons

-DAVE: One must see the humor in these things. :-) I hope you can appreciate it with me, just as Shaw and Chesterton enjoyed many a laugh together.
+Dave: One must see the humor in these things.
+I hope you can appreciate it with me, just as Shaw and Chesterton enjoyed many a laugh together.

-ED: They did, and I loved reading the book about their friendship and humorous debates, a book subtitled, The Metaphysical Jesters--as well as enjoying reading Chesterton's novel about a Catholic character and a Shaw-like character trying to arrange a duel to the death over the topic of religion, which keeps getting interrupted by the police, until the Chesterton character and the Shaw character find they have become close friends while fleeing the police together.
+Edward: They did, and I loved reading the book about their friendship and humorous debates, a book subtitled, The Metaphysical Jesters—as well as enjoying reading Chestertonʼs novel about a Catholic character and a Shaw-like character trying to arrange a duel to the death over the topic of religion, which keeps getting interrupted by the police, until the Chesterton character and the Shaw character find they have become close friends while fleeing the police together.
 Chesterton even included two dreams in that novel, one in which the Catholic character dreams of a perfect Catholic world, but it turns into a nightmare of fascist proportions, while the Shaw character dreams of a world of angry irreligious anarchists, another nightmare.
 The dreaming brings them together.
-(Hmmm, MacDonald's universalist novel, Lilith, one of Lewis's favorites, also revolves around the power of dreams).
+(Hmmm, MacDonaldʼs universalist novel, Lilith, one of Lewisʼs favorites, also revolves around the power of dreams).

-DAVE: The world is full of strange anomalies, isn't it?
+Dave: The world is full of strange anomalies, isnʼt it?

-ED: I find humor and humanity everywhere, except in those relatively few folks who are unable to converse with other people unless it is in the most literal "Bible-speak," or citing quotations directly from Chairman Mao's little Red Book, et al. There's an old Latin proverb that perhaps applies to such people, "Beware the man of one book."
+Edward: I find humor and humanity everywhere, except in those relatively few folks who are unable to converse with other people unless it is in the most literal “Bible-speak,” or citing quotations directly from Chairman Maoʼs little Red Book, et al. Thereʼs an old Latin proverb that perhaps applies to such people, “Beware the man of one book.”
 I am NOT comparing you to such people.
-I am speaking in Christian terms of sects like the "Garbage-eaters," who try to memorize the whole King James Bible and learn to communicate mainly by repeating Bible verses.
+I am speaking in Christian terms of sects like the “Garbage-eaters,” who try to memorize the whole King James Bible and learn to communicate mainly by repeating Bible verses.
 They seem to me to have lost their souls and grown more like automatons.
 Some sects of Islamic fundamentalists are probably like that too, to varying degrees.

-DAVE: One thing you and I can agree on is the importance and necessity of critical thinking.
+Dave: One thing you and I can agree on is the importance and necessity of critical thinking.

-ED: We even agree on more than that, we agree in many matters of the heart as well.
+Edward: We even agree on more than that, we agree in many matters of the heart as well.

-DAVE: We can respect that in each other even though (as you say) we start from different premises and then reason to different conclusions.
+Dave: We can respect that in each other even though (as you say) we start from different premises and then reason to different conclusions.

-ED: I would say that I hold several ideas in mind simultaneously when it comes to the big questions and the claims of certainty that some people make concerning things beyond my sight or concerning supernature or the afterlife.
+Edward: I would say that I hold several ideas in mind simultaneously when it comes to the big questions and the claims of certainty that some people make concerning things beyond my sight or concerning supernature or the afterlife.

-DAVE: That's what I feel that we Christians have in common with atheists and agnostics (the valuing of reason and evidence).
+Dave: Thatʼs what I feel that we Christians have in common with atheists and agnostics (the valuing of reason and evidence).
 But many of your number seem not to think that we do value reason.

-ED: I think it best if neither of us start comparing the other with "many of our number," because that seems to be where misunderstandings often begin.
-In fact I bet if I simply asked you questions all day long I'd find out specific things about you, your life experiences, and the particular and precise beliefs you have arrived at that I might have never even guessed otherwise, i.e., not if I began by assuming that you were just like "many of your number."
+Edward: I think it best if neither of us start comparing the other with “many of our number,” because that seems to be where misunderstandings often begin.
+In fact I bet if I simply asked you questions all day long Iʼd find out specific things about you, your life experiences, and the particular and precise beliefs you have arrived at that I might have never even guessed otherwise, i.e., not if I began by assuming that you were just like “many of your number.”

-DAVE: Part of my goal as an apologist is to convince atheists and agnostics of that very thing, if I never convince them of my theological beliefs.
+Dave: Part of my goal as an apologist is to convince atheists and agnostics of that very thing, if I never convince them of my theological beliefs.
 One can only try.

-ED: I don't try to convince anyone to believe anything in particular at all, but I would like more people to simply acknowledge which things they know the most about, and which they know the least about, rather than tying to get others to agree with them concerning their beliefs about all things seen and unseen, in nature and supernature, in this life and the next.
+Edward: I donʼt try to convince anyone to believe anything in particular at all, but I would like more people to simply acknowledge which things they know the most about, and which they know the least about, rather than tying to get others to agree with them concerning their beliefs about all things seen and unseen, in nature and supernature, in this life and the next.

-DAVE: At times it almost seems as if you wish you could believe, but sincerely cannot because of those different premises you referred to.
+Dave: At times it almost seems as if you wish you could believe, but sincerely cannot because of those different premises you referred to.

-ED: My only "wish," I can honestly say, is to live after I am dead in a world as least as hospitable as this one, with friends at least as nice as the ones I have now, and with chances of gaining further knowledge and more friends.
+Edward: My only “wish,” I can honestly say, is to live after I am dead in a world as least as hospitable as this one, with friends at least as nice as the ones I have now, and with chances of gaining further knowledge and more friends.

-DAVE: We'll pray for you.
-After all, it's grace that helps us all believe.
+Dave: Weʼll pray for you.
+After all, itʼs grace that helps us all believe.

-ED: I'm not sure what you mean by "grace helps us believe."
+Edward: Iʼm not sure what you mean by “grace helps us believe.”
 It only helps us believe?
-Is that what Paul said when he wrote, "We are saved by faith and that not of ourselves for it is the grace of God?"
-The word "grace" means "divine favor," and if that divine favor is not granted then apparently you can't have saving "faith" at all.
-Paul also wrote about God creating some pots just for destruction (perhaps "chamber pots" is the metaphorical intent), and hence God favors to (or grants "grace" to) some of us pots, not to all.
-That seems to have been Paul's reasoning on the issue.
+Is that what Paul said when he wrote, “We are saved by faith and that not of ourselves for it is the grace of God?”
+The word “grace” means “divine favor,” and if that divine favor is not granted then apparently you canʼt have saving “faith” at all.
+Paul also wrote about God creating some pots just for destruction (perhaps “chamber pots” is the metaphorical intent), and hence God favors to (or grants “grace” to) some of us pots, not to all.
+That seems to have been Paulʼs reasoning on the issue.
 So grace is far more than just a help.

 Of course the issue to me is not grace at all, it is the totality of my particular knowledge and reasoning skills that I have built up during my life, as well as my reactions to a multitude of things I have read about or seen in the Bible, science, psychology, history, Christians, as well as having studied myself and my own experiences carefully (both as a Christian and after leaving the fold).

-Speaking of which I received this email just today, and have received other like it on at least a monthly basis since writing LTF: " * Private Message * for Ed Babinski
+Speaking of which I received this email just today, and have received other like it on at least a monthly basis since writing LTF: “* Private Message * for Ed Babinski”

 Dear Mr. Babinski: Just a quick note of thanks for your website and publications.
 As a former charismatic myself, I often find comfort and encouragement from writings like yours.
 I once taught at a Christian Pentecostal university, as well, until my disbelief became too much for them (and reason prompted me out, too!) and I was asked to leave.
 Like yourself, I was immersed in that world for a time, even published with nationally-known Christian publishers (Baker Books), but for the first time in decades I can say that I am free.
 Thanks again for your courage and example to others!
 G. S. C., Ph.D.
 State Historian, North Dakota

-DAVE: If you are open to the possibility, I challenge you to allow God to make Himself known to you.
+Dave: If you are open to the possibility, I challenge you to allow God to make Himself known to you.

-ED: I am always open to that possibility and in fact prayed for it last night, as well as continue to do so on a fairly regular basis.
+Edward: I am always open to that possibility and in fact prayed for it last night, as well as continue to do so on a fairly regular basis.
 Neither do I fret that God does not exist.
 I sometimes imagine I am living in a godless universe.
-Other times I imagine I am living in a Deistic universe, sometimes with, and sometimes without eternal life for human beings (Einstein's view was that God existed, but it was Spinoza's god and no personal afterlife).
-Sometimes I imagine that the religious world of devout human beings and their holy books, beliefs and practices, contain intimations of God though not an inerrant revelation in matters of doctrine and practice, and that our purpose is to continue to discover not only the general purpose of helping one another, but also to help each other discover the individual purposes and focuses of our fellow human beings' lives, purposes that make life worth living for each of us.
+Other times I imagine I am living in a Deistic universe, sometimes with, and sometimes without eternal life for human beings (Einsteinʼs view was that God existed, but it was Spinozaʼs god and no personal afterlife).
+Sometimes I imagine that the religious world of devout human beings and their holy books, beliefs and practices, contain intimations of God though not an inerrant revelation in matters of doctrine and practice, and that our purpose is to continue to discover not only the general purpose of helping one another, but also to help each other discover the individual purposes and focuses of our fellow human beingsʼ lives, purposes that make life worth living for each of us.
 Hindus believe there are several major paths toward God, one being personal devotion to God and to others, another path being meditation, another one being the path of acquiring knowledge and gaining in wisdom.

 Dom Bede Griffithʼs (C. S. Lewisʼs lifelong friend) dialogued with Hindu priests and Buddhist monks in India and defended eastern religions even from Vatican attempts to belittle or mischaracterize them.

-DAVE: It won't come (if it does) from intellectual argument (most likely).
-It'll come when you are all alone, gazing at the stars or at a sunset, and wondering if all of this has an ultimate meaning or no meaning in the end, and if your existence will cease some 30-40 years henceforth.
+Dave: It wonʼt come (if it does) from intellectual argument (most likely).
+Itʼll come when you are all alone, gazing at the stars or at a sunset, and wondering if all of this has an ultimate meaning or no meaning in the end, and if your existence will cease some 30-40 years henceforth.

-ED: You seem to be assuming that there are only two choices, 1) no meaning whatsoever to life, or, 2) meaning lay in accepting the dogmas, doctrines and holy book of one particular religion.
+Edward: You seem to be assuming that there are only two choices, 1) no meaning whatsoever to life, or, 2) meaning lay in accepting the dogmas, doctrines and holy book of one particular religion.

 As I said, I remain open.
 Are you open to imaging the world and seeing it through other eyes that leave open questions whose answers you currently take for granted, i.e., leaving open questions to which you believe you already possess the absolute answers?